 the method of bbs is radical - to demonise muslims by propagating rumours and falsehoods about them. "the muslims are stealing our jobs and monopolising the economy in order to enrich themselves and thence dominate us and the country," says a young member of the bbs during a meeting organised by the group last august in a colombo suburb. the young monk, dressed in a saffron robe, appears to be a victim of a true brainwashing by the organisation. he multiplies the insults against muslims before adding, "christianity and islam are indulging in mass conversions amongst the poorest persons by enticing them with money and food."

-Thanks to the support of influential personalities, the BBS has some victories to its account.
-It obtained a prohibition of commercialisation of certified hallal meat.
-Recently, the secretary general of the organisation, Galaboda Aththe Gnanasara, declared that "Only the monks can save the Sinhala race."
-He added that the monks were ready for the battle, if needed.
-"Our country is a Sinhalese country and we are the unofficial police here to ensure that our culture and traditions are preserved properly."
+thanks to the support of influential personalities, the bbs has some victories to its account. it obtained a prohibition of commercialisation of certified hallal meat. recently, the secretary general of the organisation, galaboda aththe gnanasara, declared that "only the monks can save the sinhala race." he added that the monks were ready for the battle, if needed. "our country is a sinhalese country and we are the unofficial police here to ensure that our culture and traditions are pfake amazon ratings reserved properly."

 for amit, a buddhist sinhalese taxi driver, however, "these extremists are neither buddhists nor monks. they only wear robes in order to scare people and very rare are the buddhists with the courage to criticise a monk." buddhist extremism in sri lanka appears to be more a conservative political movement based on the preservation of the sinhalese race.